-Several parks are located within 0.75 miles of the proposed project area including the remainder of Sylvan Springs County Park to the north across Halsey Street, Jefferson Barracks Park approximately 0.45 miles to the northeast, and Circle Park 0.74 miles to the west.
+Several parks are located within 0.75 miles of the proposed project area including the remainder of Sylvan Springs County Park adjacent north, Jefferson Barracks Park approximately 0.45 miles to the northeast, and Circle Park 0.74 miles to the west.

-Public transportation is provided by the Metro transit - St. Louis (MTSTL) for the greater St. Louis area.
+Public transportation is provided by the Metro Transit - St. Louis for the greater St. Louis area.
 The MetroBus Full-Service Route 9 serves the area surrounding Sylvan Springs County Park and JBNC and has stops along Telegraph Avenue approximately 500 feet west of the proposed action area.

-The proposed action is not anticipated to provide additional load on the community services in the area.
+The Proposed Action is not anticipated to provide additional load on the community services in the area.
 As the area is currently utilized as the Sylvan Springs County Park, and the proposed action would convert the park into cemetery, the public transportation to the area and traffic on the roadways would be similar to existing use and isn't anticipated to result in a significant adverse impact.